History of Bay Respite Care

 In 1986 Jody and his friends retired from the group home business and it became a separate agency known as Milestones of Development.
 In 1990, Jody and his Friends retired from the respite business as well and this agency became known as Bay Area Family Services.
 Bay Area Family Services closed its doors November 30, 2004 and opened as Bay Respite Care on December 1, 2004.
 Bay Respite Care now has a parent non-profit by the name of Sonia Corina, who is based out of Southern California.
 Sonia Corina was started by a Respite Care Provider named Katy Santillan who operates one of the larger respite agencies in the state.

-In March of 2006, Bay Respite Care won a new contract with the North Bay Regional Center.
-Besides the Agency Respite that we have provided for the past 30 years, Bay Respite Care now provides Employer of Record Respite.
-This does not effect families in the Golden Gate Regional Center, Alta Regional Center, or the Regional Center of the East Bay.
-For families in Sonoma, Napa, and Solano counties who previously used Family Member Voucher respite, they will now use Employer of Record Respite.
-As of October 1, 2008, Bay Respite Care is serving over 500 Full-Service Respite clients and over 500 Self-Service Respite clients for a total of more than 1,000 Bay Area families.
+Beginning in 2006, Bay Respite Care started providing Self-Service Respite.
+Besides the Full-Service Respite that we have provided for the past 30 years, Bay Respite Care now provides Self-Serivce Respite for clients of North Bay Regional Center and Regional Center of the East Bay.
+For families in Sonoma, Napa, Solano, Contra Costa and Alameda counties who previously used Family Member Voucher respite, they will now use Self-Service Respite.
+As of 2013, Bay Respite Care is serving over 600 Full-Service Respite clients and over 800 Self-Service Respite clients for a total of more than 1,400 Bay Area families.

 Back to BRC Homepage